thiagotandrade/thiagotandrade/README.md

 ## Hey! 👋

 My name is Thiago and I'm a software engineer :computer:.
 I've graduated at Computer Engineering from the Federal University of Pernambuco (CIn-UFPE).
-Currently, I work at Technological Innovations - FITec as a Software Development Specialist Jr.
+Currently, I work at Technological Innovations - FITec.

 ### 👨‍💻 Nowadays I am...
 - A postgraduate student in Artificial Intelligence from the University of Pernambuco (UPE).